-Lake Skadar is the largest lake in the Balkans and Southern Europe.
+Lake Skadar, is the largest lake, not just in the Balkans, but Southern Europe.
 Covering an area of approximately 400 square kilometres; its western two thirds are part of Montenegro and its eastern third is Albanian.
-It’s approximately 44 kms long, 10 kms wide, and an average of 8 metres deep; 60 at its deepest point.
+It’s approximately 44 kms long, 10 kms wide and has an average depth of 8 metres; 60 at its deepest point.
 It was designated a UNESCO World Heritage Site in 2011.

 This is one of the world’s top wetlands, making it one of the best birding locations in Europe.
 Some 270 species of bird are resident, with upwards of 50,000 choosing to winter here.
 It has one of the last remaining populations of European pelicans and there are rare pygmy cormorants.
 Falcons and eagles soar high above the rugged mountainsides, catching thermals.
 Floating meadows of water lilies occupy vast areas of the lake’s coastline, attracting thousands of water birds, as well as being beautiful to look at.